Chris-Richards3/MySQL-Project/README.md

 **1. List all the classes offered by the gym and the amount of members that have attended each class.
 List the results from most attendance to least attendance.**

-Relevancy - Gym owners should know which classes are most popular and least popular, to determine which classes to add more options of or which might need to be taken away.

 ```
 SELECT className, COUNT(Attendance.memID)
 FROM ClassType